Rookie441/Chickened/README.md

 Unity Version: *2021.3.2f1*

 ### Gameplay (Subject to Changes)
-You control a chicken in a 3D top down view surviving as long as possible as monsters try to eat you.
-Use the environment to your advantage.
+You control a chicken in a 3D top down view trying to escape the world through the waypoint.
+Avoid obstacles and use the environment to get to the destination.

 ### Features (Subject to Changes)
 - Health Bar UI